Dsmujtba/performance-comparison-of-row-oriented-vs.-column-oriented-databases-on-aws/README.md

-# Project: Performance Comparison of Row-Oriented vs. Column-Oriented Databases on AWS
+# Performance Comparison of Row-Oriented vs. Column-Oriented Databases on AWS

 ## Summary